{{flagHref}}

 Carbon: Element Properties And Uses

-Carbon is a non-metallic element that plays a crucial role in biological processes, industrial applications and chemistry.
-It possesses well-defined chemical and physical properties, which render it highly versatile.
+Carbon is a non-metal element that plays a crucial role in life processes, industrial applications, and chemistry.
+It has distinct chemical and physical properties that make it highly versatile.

 Introduction to the Element

-Carbon, represented as "C" in the Periodic Table, is a chemical element with an atomic number of 6.
-It is one of the most abundant elements on Earth, occurring in both living organisms and the crust.
-Given that it forms stable bonds with many elements, including itself, it is indispensable for life.
+Carbon, symbolised as "C" on the periodic table, is a chemical element with atomic number 6.
+It is one of the most abundant elements on Earth, found in both living organisms and the Earth's crust.
+Its ability to form stable bonds with many elements, including itself, makes it essential to life as we know it.

-Carbon occurs naturally in various forms, primarily as graphite, diamond and amorphous carbon (for example, coal).
-It is a key constituent of organic molecules, which are the fundamental building blocks of life.
-Its capacity to form multiple bond types permits the synthesis of a wide range of compounds, thereby placing it at the centre of organic chemistry.
+Carbon occurs naturally in various forms, primarily as graphite, diamond, and amorphous carbon (such as coal).
+It is also a critical component of organic molecules, which are the building blocks of life.
+Carbon's remarkable bonding capabilities allow for the creation of a vast array of compounds, making it central to organic chemistry.

-Carbon exhibits a broad range of chemical properties.
-One significant feature is its capacity to form covalent bonds with a variety of elements, including hydrogen, oxygen, nitrogen and itself.
-This property facilitates the formation of numerous molecular configurations.
-The following are some important chemical properties of carbon:
+Carbon exhibits a wide range of chemical properties.
+One of the key features is its ability to form covalent bonds with a variety of other elements, including hydrogen, oxygen, nitrogen, and itself.
+This makes it highly versatile in the formation of different types of molecules.
+Here are some key chemical properties of carbon:

-• Bonding Behaviour: Carbon can form single, double or triple bonds depending on the bonding partner.
+• Bonding Behaviour: Carbon can form single, double, or triple bonds, depending on the type of bond it shares with other elements.

-• Reactivity: In its elemental forms (such as graphite or diamond) carbon exhibits low reactivity; however, at elevated temperatures it reacts with oxygen to produce carbon dioxide (CO₂).
-It may also react with halogens, hydrogen and metals.
+• Reactivity: While carbon is not highly reactive in its elemental form (as graphite or diamond), it reacts with oxygen at high temperatures to form carbon dioxide (CO₂).
+It can also react with halogens, hydrogen, and metals.

-• Oxidation States: Carbon can exhibit oxidation states of -4 (for example, in methane, CH₄), 0 (as found in graphite or diamond), +2 (as in carbon monoxide, CO) and +4 (as in carbon dioxide, CO₂).
+• Oxidation States: Carbon can exhibit oxidation states of -4 (as in methane, CH₄), 0 (as in graphite or diamond), +2 (as in carbon monoxide, CO), and +4 (as in carbon dioxide, CO₂).

 Property